dmidlo/histdata.com-tools/docs/strategy-sensitivity-contracts.md

   events after the caller supplies the point-in-time session/event context; and
 - `from_derived_bar()` uses the verified bar close and never invents volume.

+The legacy `from_derived_bar()` adapter preserves its v1 timestamp meaning: the last contributing event time, **not** bar finalization or causal availability.
+It does not establish that a completed candle was available at that time.
+Use it only as a diagnostic projection with independently enforced information admissibility; its timestamp alone cannot justify a closed-bar forecasting or trading claim.
+The successor [causal bar-feature contract](causal-bar-features.md) requires separate availability evidence and binds the exact decision-time snapshot through its consumer path instead of reinterpreting this v1 helper.

 Quote streams must be strictly ordered by `(event_time_ns,event_sequence,quote_id)`, stay inside the case window, and match its symbol, ensemble member, and broker profile where declared.